An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Introduction

 \section{Introduction}

-Line features have long been believed as a provably valid complement for point features in man-made environments \cite{holt1994motion, gomez2019pl}, which can significantly enhance the robustness of pose estimation, particularly in weak-texture scenarios.
-Consequently, they have been integrated into VO systems \cite{wei2022structural} and SfM systems \cite{liu20233d} in recent years.
+\IEEEPARstart{L}{ine} features have been proved as valid complements for point features, particularly in weak-texture scenes \cite{yammine2014novel,li2018reliable}.
+They mainly contribute to the robustness of pose estimation with the correspondences between 3D landmarks and 2D observations \cite{liu1990determination, vakhitov2021uncertainty,zhang2016comparative} in most point-line-based VO systems \cite{gomez2019pl, he2018pl, wei2021point, wei2022structural} or SfM systems \cite{bartoli2005structure, hofer2017efficient, wei2022elsr, liu20233d}.

-In existing point-line-based VO systems \cite{gomez2019pl, he2018pl, wei2021point, wei2022structural} or SfM systems \cite{liu20233d}, line features mainly contribute to pose estimation with the correspondences between 3D landmarks and 2D observations \cite{liu1990determination, vakhitov2021uncertainty}.
 However, at the start of these systems, there are no 3D structures before triangulation.
-It means that an initial pose should be estimated only with 2D observations.
-Although a non-real-time relative pose solver with 2D points and lines has been proposed to address weak-texture cases in SfM applications \cite{fabbri2020trplp}, only point features are used to obtain the initial pose in most existing point-line-based VO systems \cite{gomez2019pl, he2018pl, wei2021point, wei2022structural} due to the lack of an accurate and real-time point-line-based relative pose estimator.
-There is no doubt that this absence will limit further applications of lines in VO systems.
+It means that an initial pose must be estimated only with 2D correspondences in images.
+Although a non-real-time pose solver with 2D points and lines has been proposed to address weak-texture cases in SfM applications \cite{fabbri2020trplp}, only point features are used to obtain the initial pose in most existing point-line-based VO systems \cite{gomez2019pl, he2018pl, wei2021point, wei2022structural} due to the lack of an accurate and real-time 2d-point-line-based pose estimator.
+There is no doubt that this absence will limit further applications of line features in VO systems, especially in weak-texture scenes, as shown in the first two rows of Fig. \ref{fig:special_cases}.